How do I use phyphox?

 If you need help to create the experiment or if you think that it is worth to be included in the app or featured on our site, please contact as via the mail address at the bottom of this page.

-Can I contribute in software development?
+Can I contribute to the software development?

 How do I transfer my phyphox files to my phone?